SeppiaBrilla/University-notes/Machine learning/Clustering/Hierarchical clustering.md

 ## Single linkage

-It is a bottom up Hierarchical clustering tecnique.
+It is a bottom up Hierarchical clustering technique.

 ### Pseudocode
 ```python